 Botox is one of several brands of botulinum toxin (others include Dysport, Vistabel and Azzalure), which is a neurotoxin.
 The toxin is the active part of the treatment.
 I know - ‘toxin’ sounds a bit scary, right?
 But it isn’t in small doses - you can find out more about how safe Botox is here.

 Botox has been around for quite a while now, but in the last few years it has become the number one non-invasive aesthetic treatment due to its ability to diminish dynamic lines.
 So, how exactly does Botox work?
 Well, it is injected into the muscles around the forehead, frown lines, crow’s feet, bunny lines or lipstick lines, and effectively blocks the signals that are sent between the nerves and the muscles.

 By ‘freezing’ the muscle, this causes it to relax, and as a consequence, stops the folding and crumpling of the skin above the muscle, reducing the formation and appearance of lines and wrinkles in that area.
 Sounds a bit science-y?
-It kind of is, but who knew science could be so interesting.
+It is, but who knew science could be so interesting.

 How long does it last?